Wild coffee

 Pictured above: Wild coffee (Psychotria nervosa) by Keith Bradley.
 Click on terms for botanical definitions.
 View post as a PDF.

-Wild coffee’s many white to greenish-white flowers are small and tubular with 4- or 5-lobed calyces.
+Wild coffee’s many white to greenish-white flowers are small and tubular with four- or five-lobed calyces.
 They are born in sessile clusters that may be axillary or terminal.
 Its leaves are dark green, glossy and obovate to elliptic with pointed apices, deep veination and entire margins.
 They are oppositely arranged.
 Stems are glabrous.
 Fruits are oval drupes that turn bright red when ripe.

 The genus Psychotria comes from the Greek psyché, which means “life” or “soul.”
 It may refer to the medicinal properties of some plants within the genus.
 The species epithet nervosa is from the Latin nervosus, meaning “sinewy,” and likely refers to the plant’s conspicuous veination.